 Veeam is storage agnostic and supports several types of backup repositories.
 Over the years, it was proven that a Windows or Linux physical server with internal storage gives the best performance in most cases.
 You can check Veeam Forums for more details — years later, these words still stay true.

 Backup repository on a CIFS share still remains a popular choice, yet it generally offers the poorest performance of all options.
 Many modern NAS devices support iSCSI, so a better choice would be to create an iSCSI disk and present it to a Veeam server/proxy.
-Note though, that it’s also not recommended to use reverse incremental backup mode for repositories on NAS because it puts heavy IO load on the target.

 Target proxy for replication

 When replicating over the WAN, it is advised to deploy a backup proxy on the target site and configure it as a target proxy in replication job settings.
 This will create a robust channel between the two sites.
 We recommend setting a target proxy to NBD/Network mode, as using hot-add for replica can cause stuck and orphaned snapshots.